pavelixo/gameplay-avancada/readme.md

 # Title if not passed will be replaced by the Server Name
 {% block title %}...{% endblock %}

+# Description if not passed will be replaced by default description
+{% block description %}...{% endblock %}

 # Head Content
 {% block head %}...{% endblock %}